 1. Sudden Collapse and Unresponsiveness

-If the injured person collapses and does not respond when called or gently shaken, it could be cardiac arrest.
-Checking for breathing and a pulse is essential, and CPR should begin immediately if they are absent.
+If the injured person collapses and does not respond when called or gently shaken, it could be a sign of cardiac arrest.
+It’s essential to check for a pulse and breathing.
+If they are absent, start CPR immediately and call for emergency medical help.

 2. Loss of Consciousness or Confusion